BulgariaDestinationsPlaces

 Koprivshtitsa Monastery

 Koprivshtitsa Monastery in Bulgaria is a beautiful yet lesser-known monastery that tourists often overlook.
-Nestled peacefully in the Rhodope Mountains of Southern Bulgaria, this holy site has been around since the 11th century and provides visitors with an enlightening experience and spiritual respite.
-It is one of the few surviving monasteries to visit in Bulgaria and remains structurally preserved despite its age.
+Nestled peacefully in the Rhodope Mountains of southern Bulgaria, this holy site has existed since the 11th century and provides visitors with an enlightening experience and spiritual respite.
+It is one of the few surviving monasteries in Bulgaria and remains structurally preserved despite its age.

 The Koprivshtitsa Monastery was constructed during the Second Bulgarian Empire by monks who were members of a sect of Eastern Orthodox Christians known as Hesychasts.
 The monastery was named after the nearby Kopriva River, which runs near it and translates to “little bridge” in English.
 Its isolated location meant it had to be self-sufficient, so monks made food, clothing, weapons, and tools from locally sourced materials.